Operations Leadership in Food Manufacturing

 Evaluations (Deadlines, Tests and Examinations) – Program Standard

 The IFPT has programs directly associated with industries that require commitment to deadlines.
 As part of our role as an educational institute, we emulate the 'real world of work' to provide students with the opportunity to recognize the essential skills required to be successful in their future career(s).
-As such, the IFPT will not accept unsubstantiated late submissions of assignments and projects.

 Students who wish to transfer to another program with advanced standing, will need to complete paperwork in advance.
 Students are to speak with the program coordinator to determine if space exists and to obtain the relevant paperwork.
 When a student moves from one Conestoga program to another and where course numbers / codes are identical or equivalent, automatic credit is given if passing grades are met.